CHRS Knowledge Base

 Department Budget Table

-Expand or collapse content What is the purpose of the Department Budget Table?
+What is the purpose of the Department Budget Table?

 The Department Budget Table is used to budget salary expenses by department, position pool, job code, position number, appointment, or any combination.
 Set budget caps at each level—for earnings, deductions, taxes, or total expenditures—to ensure lower-level budgets don't exceed higher-level limits.
 These caps are not used for encumbrance or actuals processing; only budget amounts are used for that purpose.

-Expand or collapse content Who is responsible for setting up and updating the Department Budget Table?
+Who is responsible for setting up and updating the Department Budget Table?

 Campuses are responsible for setting up and updating their campus' Department Budget Table.

-Expand or collapse content What is the hierarchy for the Department Budget Table?
+What is the hierarchy for the Department Budget Table?

 The Department Budget Table (DBT) is hierarchical, with Appointment > Position > Pool ID > Department.